The Measure

 Additional information on advisory and trigger levels can be found on the California Cyanobacteria and Harmful Algal Bloom Network’s (CCHAB) website.

-Next data update: Visualizations will be updated at the end of each calendar year.
+Next data update: Visualizations will be updated shortly after the end of the calendar year.

 Algae are natural components of marine and freshwater ecosystems and form the foundation of most aquatic food chains.
 However, when blue-green algae, also known as Cyanobacteria, is present during an algae bloom event, it has the potential to be harmful to humans and wildlife (hence Harmful Algal bloom, HABs).
 Blue-green algae is often confused with green algae because both may produce dense mats, reduce oxygen levels, affect odor, and/or impede recreation; however green algae generally do not produce toxins.
 Blue green algae or cyanobacteria on the other hand, has the potential to produce harmful toxins (cyanotoxins).
 An overview of cyanotoxins and it's different species can be found on the Environmental Protection Agency's website.